valohai/mistral-example/README.md

 ## <div align="center">Running Executions</div>

-This repository covers essential tasks such as data preprocessing, model fine-tuning and inference using Mistral model.
+This repository defines the essential tasks or "steps" like data preprocessing, model fine-tuning and inference of Mistral models.

+You can execute these tasks individually or as part of a pipeline, this section covers how you can run them individually.

 <details open>
 <summary>Using the web app</summary>